Biden hits campaign trail in Georgia after top Republicans acknowledge his win

 Both parties in Georgia face turnout challenges in the midst of the pandemic and without the polarizing Trump at the top of the ballot to turn out voters from his deeply loyal supporters, as well as from detractors with deep animosity toward him.

-Reporting by Jarrett Renshaw, Jason Lange and Simon Lewis; Additional reporting by Susan Cornwell and Patricia Zengerle; Writing by Grant McCool and Joseph Ax; Editing by Colleen Jenkins, Scott Malona and Peter Cooney
+Reporting by Jarrett Renshaw, Trevor Hunnicutt, Jason Lange and Simon Lewis; Additional reporting by Susan Cornwell, Patricia Zengerle, Valerie Volcovici, Trevor Hunnicutt and Timothy Gardner; Writing by Joseph Ax and Grant McCool; Editing by Scott Malone and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.